 It’s no wonder neck pain is a common complaint when so many people spend hours hunched over their computer or work area.
 Though neck pain isn’t usually a serious health issue, the discomfort can affect your quality of life, especially if the pain is chronic.
-At Greater Michigan Spine & Neurosurgery in Mt.
-Pleasant and Battle Creek, Michigan, experienced spine surgeon Timothy Spencer, DO, offers innovative treatments to help you get relief from your neck pain.
+At Greater Michigan Spine & Neurosurgery in Battle Creek, Michigan, experienced spine surgeon Timothy Spencer, DO, offers innovative treatments to help you get relief from your neck pain.
 For a consultation, call the office nearest you today.

 Your neck, which contains your cervical vertebrae, is a flexible portion of your spine.
 In addition to supporting the full weight of your head, your cervical spine also allows you to move your head in a variety of directions.
 Unfortunately, the structure and function of your neck also makes it vulnerable to injury and pain.

 Neck pain includes any discomfort you experience in and around your neck and may include:

 Your neck pain and other symptoms may worsen when you hold your head in certain positions.